RidwanSharkar/Arbitrage-Better/README.md

 To find an arbitrage opportunity, we must look for a combination of odds on both fighters where the sum of the reciprocals of the decimal odds is less than 1:

 • **[< 1]** Indicates an arbitrage opportunity.
-The total implied probability is under 100%, suggesting that the market has underpriced the combined &nbsp; &nbsp; probability of all possible outcomes, offering a guaranteed profit scenario regardless of the outcome of the fight.
+The total implied probability is under 100%, suggesting that the market has underpriced the combined probability of all possible outcomes, offering a guaranteed profit scenario regardless of the outcome of the fight.

 • **[= 1]** Implies that the market is perfectly balanced, i.e Payout = Risk.